jkclem/nhl-api-vignette/README.md

 data, and explored it using tables, numerical summaries, and data visualization.
 I found some unsurprising things, like shots per game and shooting percentage are related to win percentage.
-I also found some surprising things, namely penalty minutes per game has a quadratic relationship with win percentage.
+I also found some surprising (to me) things, namely penalty minutes per game has a quadratic relationship with win percentage.

 Most importantly, I hope my code helps you with interacting with APIs!